Teen OCD Treatment

 Common symptoms of OCD in teens

-OCD isn’t always easy to detect because it develops and worsens over time.
+OCD isn’t always easy to detect because it often develops slowly, worsening over time.
 Obsessive-compulsive behaviors are often illogical, excessive, disruptive, and time-consuming.
-Here are some signs and symptoms of OCD in adolescents:
+Here are some common signs of OCD in adolescents:

-• Re-checking if things are right, clean, locked, etc.
+• Rechecking that things are right, clean, locked, etc.

 • Constant worry that something bad is going to happen

-• Slow to leave the house due to routine
+• Difficulty leaving the house due to an urge to complete a specific routine

-• Handwashing to the point of damaged or bleeding skin
+• Repetitive handwashing to the point of causing damaged or bleeding skin

 • Hoarding objects